databricks/lilac/docs/datasets/dataset_iterate.md

 [HuggingFace's Dataset.map()](https://huggingface.co/docs/datasets/process#map) with a few key
 differences:

-- The output of Lilac's `Dataset.map` is written to a new column in the _same_ dataset.
+- The output of Lilac's `map` is written to a new column in the _same_ dataset.
 This enables tracking of lineage information for every computed column, while avoiding copying the entire dataset.
 - If the map fails mid-way (e.g. with an exception, or your computer dies), you can resume computation without losing any intermediate results.
 This is important when the `map` function is expensive or slow (e.g. calling GPT to edit data, or calling an expensive embedding model).
-- When the computation is done, the Lilac UI will auto-refresh, and we can filter by the new column.
+- While the computation is running, the Lilac UI will show a progress bar.
+When it completes, the UI will auto-refresh and we can use the new column (see statistics, filter by values, etc).

 Let's start with a simple example where we add a `Q: ` prefix to each `question` in the dataset.